Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_theory.md

 How and where to find spatial data is discussed in detail here:

 ### Coordinate Reference Systems (CRS) and map projections
+The Earth is round.
+Well, not perfectly round, as it is wider at the equator because of the forces of the earth's rotation, so more of an ellipsoid.
+To be technical, it is a bumpy ellipsoid (because of mountains and other bumpy things) that we call a geoid.

+A Geographic coordinate system is a way of describing a location on a round/ellipsoid/geodetic object.
+You are probably familiar with this coordinate system through longitude and latitude.
+Consider a point in the centre of the Earth.
+Draw a line from the centre of the earth to the equator.
+And another line from the centre of the earth to a location you are interested in.
+The angle between these two lines that goes North/South is called Latitude.
+The angle East/West is called Longitude.
+And both are given in degrees (because that's how we've measured angles in the past).
+So, the North Pole has a latitue of 90 degrees north, te equator has a latitude of 0 degrees.
+For longitude, the Greenwich Meridian in southeast London is usually the 0 degree reference point (in you are in London, you can visit it!).

-The basic idea of projection is to project the shape of the earth, or a specific area, onto a flat plane like a map.
+If you have ever had to wrap a round present with wrapping paper, you will know that round surfaces don't translate that well to flat pieces of paper.
+This is why we need projections.
+The basic idea of projection is to project the shape of the earth (or a specific area that is big enough to be round and bumpy) onto a flat plane like the 2D maps you see on your computer screens or an atlas.
 Due to the original shape of the earth, a rough sphere, we will always get some kind of distortion when we project it onto a flat plane.
 This is shown well here: https://unchartedterritories.tomaspueyo.com/p/maps-distort-how-we-see-the-world

 ![](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F2f76b16e-edbe-4bc7-8781-f87f389ba29e_1224x1036.png)

 Coordinate Reference Systems (CRS) are frameworks that define how geographic locations are represented and referenced in a coordinate system.
-There are different CRS which use different Earth shape models and projection methods.
-The specific CRS used is often depending on the region where the data is located.
-When we are working with different kind of data, it is common that we have layers that are in different CRS. **Thus, it is important to check that the layers and the project are in the same CRS!** Most GIS data that we get comes with some CRS, if we decide to do something in some other projection, you can do reproject data into a different CRS.
+There are many different CRS which use different Earth shape models and projection methods.
+The specific CRS used often depends on the region where the data is located, and have been specifically developed to reflect the curvature of the Earth in this location.
+Rather than longitude or latitude, map locations in CRS are usually given in metres where the X direction represents the location East/West and the Y direction the location North/South.

+When we are working with different kind of data, it is common that we have layers that are in different CRS. **Thus, it is important to check that the layers and the project are in the same CRS!** Most GIS data that we get comes with some CRS, if we decide to do something in some other projection, you can reproject data into a different CRS.
 We will go into how to do this later.

 ![Map Projection Families](https://docs.qgis.org/3.4/en/_images/projection_families.png)